-The following standards offer a focus for writing instruction to help ensure that students gain adequate mastery of a range of skills and applications.
+The following standards for K-5 offer a focus for instruction each year to help ensure that students gain adequate mastery of a range of skills and applications.
 Each year in their writing, students should demonstrate increasing sophistication in all aspects of language use, from vocabulary and syntax to the development and organization of ideas, and they should address increasingly demanding content and sources.
 Students advancing through the grades are expected to meet each year's grade-specific standards and retain or further develop skills and understandings mastered in preceding grades.
-The expected growth in student writing ability is reflected in the standards.
+The expected growth in student writing ability is reflected both in the standards themselves and in the collection of annotated student writing samples in Appendix C.

-Standard Reading Horizons Discovery [®] Text Types and Purposes W.2.1.
+Standard Reading Horizons Discovery® Text Types and Purposes W.2.1.
 Write opinion pieces in which they introduce the topic or book they are writing about, state an opinion, supply reasons that support the opinion, use linking words (e.g., because, and, also) to connect opinion and reasons, and provide a concluding statement or section.
 The Spelling Supplement includes one Writing Prompt per week of instruction for a total of 36 prompts.
 Prompts include a variety of writing styles such as narrative, informative, opinion, etc. (e.g., Write about the job you think is the best to have.
-Tell why you think so.)
+Tell why you think so).
 Students can use these prompts as a springboard to practicing every step in the writing process.
-W.2.1.A.
-Introduce the topic or text they are writing about, state an opinion, and create an organizational structure that lists reasons.
-Students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement .
-This standard begins in Grade 3.
-W.2.1.B.
-Provide reasons that support the opinion.
-Students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement .
-This standard begins in Grade 3.
+W.2.2.
+Write informative/ explanatory texts in which they introduce a topic, use facts and definitions to develop points, and provide a concluding statement or section.
+The Spelling Supplement includes one Writing Prompt per week of instruction for a total of 36 prompts.
+Prompts include a variety of writing styles such as narrative, informative, opinion, etc. (e.g., There are many types of fish.
+Compare a goldfish and a shark.
+Remember details such as size, shape, and color).
+Students can use these prompts as a springboard to practicing every step in the writing process.
+W.2.3.
+Write narratives in which they recount a well-elaborated event or short sequence of events, include details to describe actions, thoughts, and feelings, use temporal words to signal event order, and provide a sense of closure.
+The Spelling Supplement includes one Writing Prompt per week of instruction for a total of 36 prompts.
+Prompts include a variety of writing styles such as narrative, informative, opinion, etc. (e.g., Opposite Day can be crazy!
+Write a story about how you would clean your room on Opposite Day.
+What would your room look like?
+What would you clean with?)
+Students can use these prompts as a springboard to practicing every step in the writing process.